 Have you ever laughed or gasped at what you felt God was telling you to do?
 Do you have a dream or vision for your life that is so big that it scares you?

-Annie and I are serving the Lord in the US, South America, and beyond.
+Annie and I are serving the Lord in the US, India, Africa, and beyond.
 We are training leaders, helping plant churches and investing heavily in the next generation.
 Would you join our team?
 Together, we can make such a difference!
 Just click here to get involved.
 Thanks so much!